Table of Contents

 Just east of Mammoth Hot Springs, the North Grand Loop Road crosses the Gardiner River.
 We take a moment to stop at Sheepeater Canyon Bridge.
 It was breathtaking.
 You can hear the rushing waters of the Gardiner River as it makes its way to join the Yellowstone River.

 Constructed in 1915, the 925-foot-tall reinforced concrete arch spans Sheepeater Canyon.
-The Gardner River carved a small, deep valley that lies 70 feet below the surface.
+The Gardner River carved a small, deep valley that lay 70 feet below the surface.
 The Sheepeater Indians were a local Shoshone tribe band, and their name was given to the famous Warren Truss design bridge.
 It is listed on the National Register of Historic Places.

 Note: a new bridge will be constructed beside this bridge.
 Automobile traffic will use the existing bridge while the new bridge is under construction.
 Not sure of the fate of the bridge once construction is complete.